lostadi/Ostadix-lang/README.md

 ## Getting Started: Full Setup Guide

-This section walks you through everything you need to get O-lang's compiler and interpreter running on your machine, from scratch.
+This section walks you through everything you need to get Olang's compiler and interpreter running on your machine, from scratch.
 There are three implementations you can build: the **C edition** (simplest, just a C compiler and make), the **Rust edition** (authoritative reference implementation), and a